Rachel K Collier: Career

 In 2012, Collier recorded "Hard Road to Travel", a song originally recorded by Jimmy Cliff in 1967.
 The song was then released commercially by Saatchi & Saatchi, peaking at 79 on the UK Singles Chart after being featured in a QualitySolicitors advert.
 This was followed up in July 2012 with the release of the collaboration with Wookie on the single "2 Us".

 In August 2013, Coller featured on Ray Foxx's single "Boom Boom (Heartbeat)".
 The song peaked at number 12 on the UK Singles Chart, number 2 on the UK Dance Chart and number 13 on the Scottish Singles Chart.
 "Boom Boom (Heartbeat)" was also nominated for "Best Collaboration" at the Urban Music Awards 2013.

 November 2013 saw another collaboration, this time with Mat Zo on the track "Only For You", the second track on the album "Damage Control" with Collier credited as a co-writer and featured vocalist.
+The song was featured in the soundtrack of the 2014 racing video game Forza Horizon 2 and plays on the in-game radio station "Horizon Bass Arena".

 Collier's solo debut single "Predictions", Sarah Jane Crawford's 'Smash' of the week on BBC Radio 1Xtra in November 2013, was released on 13 January 2014 on Strictly Rhythm.